inference-labs-inc/dsperse/README.md

 ```

 What happens:
-- For each segment with a proof, the CLI calls ezkl verify
+- For each segment with a proof, the CLI verifies the proof
 - The run_results.json is updated with verification_execution details
 - A summary of verified segments is printed

 Tips and troubleshooting

-- EZKL not found:
+- Backend CLI not found:
+  - JSTprove: Ensure `jst` is on your PATH (`uv tool install jstprove` or `pip install jstprove`) and Open MPI is installed
-  - Ensure ezkl is on your PATH.
+  - EZKL: Ensure `ezkl` is on your PATH.
 If installed via cargo, add $HOME/.cargo/bin to PATH.
-- SRS files missing/slow downloads:
+- SRS files missing/slow downloads (EZKL only):
-  - You can skip downloads during install and fetch later with ezkl get-srs --logrows <N> --commitment kzg
+  - You can skip downloads during install and fetch later with `ezkl get-srs --logrows <N> --commitment kzg`
-- Compile says “slice first”:
+- Compile says "slice first":
   - Run dsperse slice --model-dir <model_dir> to produce slices and metadata.json
 - Paths in saved JSON are absolute on your machine; sharing outputs across machines may require path adjustments.